Article Image

 Op-Med is a collection of original articles contributed by Doximity members.

-Please note: We are also currently looking for articles on medical business.
-We are not currently open to articles on burnout, GLP-1s, or social media/ChatGPT.
+We are always open to specialty-specific articles and articles on medical business.
+However, we are not currently open to articles on burnout, GLP-1s, AI/ChatGPT in medicine, EMR issues, or social media.

 Lessons Learned and How-Tos